 Rather than uploading Word documents, it is best to copy/paste the content into a web page.
 There is a special button used to paste from Microsoft Word.
 Microsoft Word tends to insert a bunch of formatting JUNK that needs to be removed when pasting via a special paste dialog box.
 Select the entire content from Word, and copy to the clipboard.
 Then in the web page editor, click the toolbar clipboard with the W as shown in Fig. 3.
 The 'Paste from Word' dialog box in Fig. 4 will pop up.

 Fig. 4.
 Dialong box used to paste from Word

 Paste the text in the white box as described in the dialog box in Fig. 4.
-Also, be sure to check the box 'Remove Styles definitions' as shown below the white box.
+The lower to checkboxes are done automatically in the newer editor so the checkboxes won't appear.